When others control your brand more than you do.

 I worked on brand campaigns.
-The team would sweat every word, every visual, cultivating a pure expression of a the brand, synthesized into an epic 60-second spot.
+The team would sweat every word, every visual, cultivating a pure expression of the brand, synthesized into an epic 60-second spot.
 And maybe a spread.
 The platforms were limited and controlled.
 We were able to speak our strategically remastered piece uninterrupted.

 But those were the old days.
-The life and death of a brand today can live today in a tweet that trends, a news story that goes viral, or an employee that makes an error in judgement.
+The life and death of a brand today can live today in a tweet that trends, a news story that goes viral, or an employee that makes an error in judgment.
 Because of that, many “brand” campaigns have devolved to more of a reactionary, reputation management approach with a conciliatory tone.
 The face of the brand appears more when something needs to be fixed, rather than something that needs to be celebrated.
 Think Chipotle after e.coli.
 Or Wells Fargo after the accounts scandal.

-Social media, cell phones and the unapologetic need to share has resulted in this hard-to-swallow fact for marketers: Your brand is only as strong as the person who represents it at any given moment.
+Social media, cell phones and the unapologetic need to share have resulted in this hard-to-swallow fact for marketers: Your brand is only as strong as the person who represents it at any given moment.
 Sometimes that person is the face of the company, as in Subway and most recently Papa Johns.
 And sometimes not.

 Maybe your brand is being framed on a global stage by a barista in a green apron, casting personal prejudice across an entire brand.
-And all that brand work leading up to that moment, goes down the drain as a new focal point emerges.
+And all that brand work leading up to that moment goes down the drain as a new focal point emerges.

 When your own employees hijack your brand